 New design, platform, and powertrains for the SUV hit.

 While we haven’t seen spy photos of the next generation Nissan Juke, it’s safe to say the Japanese company is already working on the model.
-AutoExpress says the new Juke will reach the market before the end of next year, and we are tempted to believe the magazine, as the current model has been on the market for roughly six years now.
+AutoExpress says the new Juke will reach the market before the end of next year, and we are tempted to trust the magazine, as the current model has been on the market for roughly six years now.

 A quick look at the little SUV’s sales figures shows it’s an exceptionally important model for the brand, as it still sells more than 100,000 copies worldwide annually.
 This being said, don’t expect a revolutionary approach – the shape and size of the car will be identical, while key elements like the high-mounted headlights will be retained.